7 ideas to make automating your home cinema easy

 Playing media from multiple sources

-As there’s isn’t a single service that offers every title ever released, you will have to spend some time inserting discs or searching Netflix, Prime Video or Disney+.
+As there’s isn’t a single service that offers every title ever released, you will have to spend some time inserting discs or searching Netflix, Prime Video (30-day FREE trial) or Disney+.
 Sadly, there’s no way around this.

 You could simplify your equipment to a few different streaming dongles such as a Google Chromecast and Amazon Fire TV Stick.
 Add 4K Blu-ray player like the Sony UBP-X800M2, which plays a range of formats including Blu-rays, DVDs, CDs and others.